xvicient/domestika/README.md

 **Testing**

-Full Unit Testing and API data testing.
+Full Unit Testing using [SwiftyMocky](https://github.com/MakeAWishFoundation/SwiftyMocky).<br/>
+API data testing using [OHHTTPStubs](https://github.com/AliSoftware/OHHTTPStubs).

 **Frameworks**

-*Swinject* used to define the app dependencies.<br/>
+[Swinject](https://github.com/Swinject/Swinject) used to define the app dependencies.<br/>
-*SnapKit* used to make Auto Layout programatically.<br/>
+[SnapKit](https://github.com/SnapKit/SnapKit) used to make Auto Layout programatically.<br/>
-*SwiftLint* used to enforce Swift style and conventions.<br/>
-*Nuke* used to download and display images on the app.<br/>
+[Nuke](https://github.com/kean/Nuke) used to download and display images on the app.<br/>
+[SwiftLint](https://github.com/realm/SwiftLint) used to enforce Swift style and conventions.<br/>
+[SwiftFormat](https://github.com/nicklockwood/SwiftFormat) used to for reformatting Swift code.<br/>
-*SwiftyMocky* used to build mocks in runtime.
+[SwiftyMocky](https://github.com/MakeAWishFoundation/SwiftyMocky) used to build mocks in runtime.
 Depends on Sourcery, which scans the source code and generates mocks.<br/>
-*OHHTTPStubs* used to stub network requests on service tests.<br/>
+[OHHTTPStubs](https://github.com/AliSoftware/OHHTTPStubs) used to stub network requests on service tests.
-*SwiftFormat* used to for reformatting Swift code.

 ## Changes